Spanish Translation & Interpreter Services

 All Language Alliance, Inc. provides English to Spanish translation services for service of process to Spanish-speaking countries; certified English to Latin American Spanish translation; official English to Spanish document translations by sworn translators/ interpreters certified by the Ministry of Foreign Affairs and Cooperation of Spain for use in Spain; official English to Spanish certified translation for use in Mexico by Spanish translators approved by the government of Mexico; Spanish to English legal translation services; Spanish deposition interpreting services in U.S. litigation for live depositions and for virtual depositions via Video remote interpreting (VRI) and Over-the-phone interpreting (OPI); and Spanish medical translation and interpreting services.

-Put our Spanish translation expertise to work for you!
+Put our Spanish translation expertise in Latin American Spanish, Mexican Spanish and sworn Spanish translation for use in Spain, as well as in the Consulate of Spain in Los Angeles, the Consulate of Spain in San Francisco, and the Consulates of Spanish in other places to work for you!
 There’s no time like the present to hire a Spanish remote deposition interpreter, or an English to Spanish medical interpreter, to translate your official Spanish document to English, or to obtain a certified Spanish Apostille translation, a notary translation of your Spanish document, a Spanish power of attorney (POA), or a legal document translation from English to Catalan.
-Get in touch with our Apostille service to obtain Apostilles for the U.S. documents to be used in Spanish-speaking countries.
+Get in touch with our legal translation service to obtain English to Spanish certified Apostille translation services and Apostille service for the U.S. documents to be used in Argentina; Bolivia; Chile; Colombia; Costa Rica; Dominican Republic; Ecuador; El Salvador; Guatemala; Honduras; Mexico; Nicaragua; Panama; Paraguay; Peru; Spain; Uruguay; Venezuela.